kamilczysko/multiplayergame/README.md

 - `cleanIdea`: removes IntelliJ project data.
 - `clean`: removes `build` folders, which store compiled classes and built archives.
 - `eclipse`: generates Eclipse project data.
+- `headless:run`: starts the headless application.
+Note: if headless sources were not modified - and the application still creates `ApplicationListener` from `core` project - this task might fail due to no graphics support.
 - `idea`: generates IntelliJ project data.
 - `lwjgl3:jar`: builds application's runnable jar, which can be found at `lwjgl3/build/libs`.
 - `lwjgl3:run`: starts the application.